 5. "SAINT JACQUES LE MAJEUR"

-Saint Jaques had number "10" in the exhibition catalogue "1000 ans de sculpture primitive espagnole/collection A. Laszlo when it was last exhibited at Galerie Jean-Francois Apesteguy, Deauville, 1969 in Paris where this piece is depicted on page 8.
+Saint Jaques had number "10" in the exhibition catalog "1000 ans de sculpture primitive espagnole/collection A. Laszlo when it was last exhibited at Galerie Jean-Francois Apesteguy, Deauville, 1969 in Paris where this piece is depicted on page 8.
 This piece has been totally restored.
-For more details, see catalogue-link here.
+For more details, see catalog link here.

 6. "GOTHIC CHRist"

-This sculpture, that has the number 12 (or possibly 17) in the exhibition catalogue "1000 ans de sculpture primitive espagnole/collection A. Laszlo when it was last exhibited at Galerie Jean-Francois Apesteguy, Deauville, 1969 in Paris where it was the (joint) priciest at $10,000.
-It is my favourite piece and to me so appealing that a line from the New Testament comes to mind: "Almost thou persuadest me to be a Christian".
-For more details, see catalogue-link here.
+This sculpture, which has the number 12 (or possibly 17) in the exhibition catalog "1000 ans de sculpture primitive espagnole/collection A. Laszlo when it was last exhibited at Galerie Jean-Francois Apesteguy, Deauville, 1969 in Paris where it was the (joint) priciest at $10,000.
+It is my favorite piece and to me so appealing that a line from the New Testament comes to mind: "Almost thou persuadest me to be a Christian".
+For more details, see the catalog link here.

 7. "SAINT SEBASTIAN"

-This sculpture, that has the number 16 in the exhibition catalogue "1000 ans de sculpture primitive espagnole/collection A. Laszlo when it was last exhibited at Galerie Jean-Francois Apesteguy, Deauville, 1969 in Paris.
-Part of it's base and one foot has been restored.
-For more details, see catalogue-link here.
+This sculpture, which has the number 16 in the exhibition catalog "1000 ans de sculpture primitive espagnole/collection A. Laszlo when it was last exhibited at Galerie Jean-Francois Apesteguy, Deauville, 1969 in Paris.
+Part of its base and one foot has been restored.
+For more details, see catalog link here.

 8. "NATIVITY"

-This sculpture, that has the number 46 in the exhibition catalogue "1000 ans de sculpture primitive espagnole/collection A. Laszlo when it was last exhibited at Galerie Jean-Francois Apesteguy, Deauville, 1969 in Paris.
-For more details, see catalogue-link here.
+This sculpture has the number 46 in the exhibition catalog "1000 ans de sculpture primitive espagnole/collection A. Laszlo when it was last exhibited at Galerie Jean-Francois Apesteguy, Deauville, 1969 in Paris.
+For more details, see the catalog link here.

 9. "THE THREE KINGS"

-This sculpture, that has the number 47 in the exhibition catalogue "1000 ans de sculpture primitive espagnole/collection A. Laszlo when it was last exhibited at Galerie Jean-Francois Apesteguy, Deauville, 1969 in Paris.
-For more details, see catalogue-link here.
+This sculpture has the number 47 in the exhibition catalog "1000 ans de sculpture primitive espagnole/collection A. Laszlo when it was last exhibited at Galerie Jean-Francois Apesteguy, Deauville, 1969 in Paris.
+For more details, see the catalog link here.

 10. "JOSEPH"

-This sculpture, that has the number 123 in the exhibition catalogue "1000 ans de sculpture primitive espagnole/collection A. Laszlo when it was last exhibited at Galerie Jean-Francois Apesteguy, Deauville, 1969 in Paris.
+This sculpture, which has the number 123 in the exhibition catalog "1000 ans de sculpture primitive espagnole/collection A. Laszlo when it was last exhibited at Galerie Jean-Francois Apesteguy, Deauville, 1969 in Paris.
 The painting is excellent.
-For more details, see catalogue-link here.
+For more details, see the catalog link here.